 The course is taught as a two-week intensive course, followed by two weeks of individual work with the home exam.
 The teaching consists of workshops, discussions and peer feedback sessions.

 The course material includes both written, oral and visual science communication.
 The course requires active participation from all participants, both in writing assignments during workshops and in discussions based drafts written by fellow PhD-candidates.

 The pedagogical framework for the course is based on process-oriented writing, combined with participatory methods from design and creative writing.
 The teaching encourages you to use writing and reflection as techniques to approach future communication challenges like a scientist.

 The course is divided into three parts.
 The first part teaches you how to analyze a scientific article relevant to your field of study, and how to prepare a presentation related to your own research.
-Here, you will write and annotate a scientific abstract related to your own research project, and prepare a scientific poster presentation.
+Here, you will write and annotate a scientific abstract related to your own research project, and prepare a short conference presentation.

 The third part, the home exam, teaches you how to employ your knowledge about science communication to a new and unfamiliar genre.
 You must choose a genre, an audience and an appropriate message to communicate, and submit a text, a video, a podcast or a graphical presentation as your final delivery.
 The submission must also include descriptions of analyzed reference works, reflections on the writing process, and a text describing the communication strategies in your own work.